MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 - For help with enabling your GitHub Copilot subscription in Visual Studio Code, paste the following URL into a browser's site navigation bar: <a href="https://go.microsoft.com/fwlink/?linkid=2320158" target="_blank">Enable GitHub Copilot within Visual Studio Code</a>.

+### Verify and install required tools

+1. Verify Python 3.11 or later is installed:

+    Spec Kit's CLI tool is Python-based and requires Python 3.11+.

+    ```powershell
+    python --version
+    ```

+    Expected output: `Python 3.11.0` or higher

+    If you need to install Python, download from [python.org](https://www.python.org/downloads/) or use your organization's software distribution system.

+1. Verify Git 2.48 or later is installed:

+    ```powershell
+    git --version
+    ```

+    Expected output: `git version 2.48.0` or higher

+    If needed, install Git from [git-scm.com](https://git-scm.com/downloads) or your corporate application catalog.

+1. Verify Visual Studio Code is installed:

+    Download from [code.visualstudio.com](https://code.visualstudio.com/) or your corporate application catalog if needed.

+1. Verify the GitHub Copilot Chat extension is installed:

+    - Open Visual Studio Code
+    - Navigate to Extensions (Ctrl+Shift+X)
+    - Search for "GitHub Copilot Chat"
+    - If not installed, click Install and sign in with your GitHub account when prompted

+1. Install the uv package manager:

+    Spec Kit uses uv for CLI installation and management.

+    - Install uv following the instructions at [docs.astral.sh/uv](https://docs.astral.sh/uv/)

+    - For Windows PowerShell:

+        ```powershell
+        powershell -ExecutionPolicy ByPass -c "irm https://astral.sh/uv/install.ps1 | iex"
+        ```

+    - Restart your terminal after installation to ensure uv is in your PATH

+1. Verify GitHub Copilot access:

+    - Ensure you have an active GitHub Copilot subscription
+    - Check your subscription at [github.com/settings/copilot](https://github.com/settings/copilot)

+### Configure your environment

-- To ensure that the .NET SDK is configured to use the official NuGet.org repository as a source for downloading and restoring packages:
+1. To ensure that the .NET SDK is configured to use the official NuGet.org repository as a source for downloading and restoring packages:

     Open a command terminal and then run the following command: